axel-op/dart-package-analyzer/README.md

           minAnnotationLevel: info
 ```

-* `githubToken` input is required to post a comment on GitHub. **Note:** this secret is already provided by GitHub and you don't have to set it up yourself.
+* `githubToken` input is required to post a report on GitHub. **Note:** the secret [`GITHUB_TOKEN`](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token) is already provided by GitHub and you don't have to set it up yourself.
 * If your package isn't at the root of the repository, use `relativePath` to indicate its location.
 * If you only want to see annotations for important errors, try to change the `minAnnotationLevel` parameter to another value.
 Accepted values are `info`, `warning` and `error`.
 Defaults to `info` that posts all the annotations.